dangoldin/mysql-class/README.md

 MySQL Class
 ===========

-I'll be teaching a [http://www.c4q.nyc/introtomysql/](MySQL class for Coalition 4 Queens) and am using this repo to organize my notes and files.
+I'll be teaching a [MySQL class for Coalition 4 Queens](http://www.c4q.nyc/introtomysql/) and am using this repo to organize my notes and files.
 Feel free to follow along and let me know if you have any questions or suggestions.

 ## Session I